skip to Main Content

 3. Reinvestment Relief

-• If the entire proceeds were reinvested in acquiring shares in the same or another Nigerian company within the same YOA, no CGT was payable
+Where the entire disposal proceeds were reinvested in shares of the same or another Nigerian company within the same year of assessment, no CGT was payable.

-• Alternatively, if only part of the proceeds were reinvested, CGT was charged only on the portion not reinvested
+Alternatively, where only part of the proceeds was reinvested, CGT applied only to the non-reinvested portion.

-• Additionally, the reinvestment must occur within the same year of assessment as the disposal
+• The reinvestment had to occur within the same year of assessment

 4. Other Exemptions

-Alternative Scenario: If ABC Limited had only reinvested ₦150 million out of the ₦200 million proceeds:
+Assume ABC Limited reinvested only ₦150 million out of the ₦200 million proceeds.

 • Proceeds reinvested: ₦150 million (75%)